ethanokamura/perfectline/src/content/javascript-101/event-loops.md

 title: Event Loops
 description: In this section, we will cover the importance of event loops!
 tags:
-  - web
   - javascript
+  - event-loop
+  - callback
-  - css
+  - promise
-  - html
+  - async
-  - intermediate
+  - await
 published: true
 lang: web
 course: javascript-101